 Global Internet Usage

-That’s why reading the surrounding conversation matters more than the acronym alone.
+That is why understanding the conversation matters more than memorizing the abbreviation itself.

 In texting, LMS usually means “Like My Status.”